yaal-coop/Esup-Pod/pod/activitypub/README.md

 - Node B reads the Node A root application endpoint URL in the `Follow` objects, reaches this endpoint and get the Node A root application `inbox` URL.
 - Node B creates a `Follower` objects and stores it locally
 - Node B sends a `Accept` activity for the `Follower` object on Node A root application enpdoint.
+- Later, Node A can send to Node B a `Undo` activity for the `Follow` object to de-federate.

 ### Video discovery

 - Node A reaches the Node B root application `outbox`.
-- Node B browse the pages of the `outbox` and look for announces about `Videos`
+- Node A browse the pages of the `outbox` and look for announces about `Videos`
-- Node B reaches the `Video` endpoints and store locally the information about the videos.
+- Node A reaches the `Video` endpoints and store locally the information about the videos.

 ### Video creation and update sharing